-Among these algorithms, 3DGS, 2DGS, FatesGS, and PSGR, as classical GS-based per-scene optimization pipelines, require camera parameters as prior knowledge.
-We therefore employ VGGT to estimate the camera parameters and subsequently evaluate the performance of these methods under both ground truth camera parameters and estimated camera parameters.
-Furthermore, we conduct comparative evaluations under two training configurations: one using our fixed iteration count of 1000, and the other using their default iteration settings.
+3DGS, 2DGS, FatesGS, and PSGR, as classical GS-based per-scene optimization pipelines, require camera parameters as input.
+We obtain camera parameter priors from VGGT and evaluate the performance of these methods under both ground truth and estimated camera parameters.
+Furthermore, we conduct comparative evaluations under equal iterations (1000) and default iterations.

-\paragraph{Datasets}We evaluate FSFSplatter on DTU datasets \cite{dtu}, Replica datasets \cite{replica19arxiv} and BlendedMVS datasets\cite{yao2020blendedmvs}.
-DTU datasets have been extensively used in prior surface reconstruction works.
-We evaluate on all 15 scenes from DTU, where each scene contains 49 or 64 images at a resolution of $1600 \times 1200$.
-Following previous works \cite{huang2025fatesgs, yu2021pixelnerf}, we select views 23, 24, and 33 as input and downsample the images to $800 \times 600$.
-Since DTU datasets primarily consist of object-level scenes, we further validate our algorithm on Replica and BlendedMVS datasets to assess its generalization capability and performance on scene-level scenes, which respectively contain simulated images and real-captured images.
-We respectively select the five scenes and randomly choose three input views at a resolution of $1200 \times 680$ and $768 \times 576$.
+\paragraph{Evaluation}We evaluate FSFSplatter on DTU \cite{dtu}, Replica \cite{replica19arxiv} and BlendedMVS \cite{yao2020blendedmvs} datasets.
+DTU datasets have been extensively used in surface reconstruction.
+We evaluate on all 15 scenes, where each scene contains 49 or 64 images at a resolution of $1600 \times 1200$.
+Following previous works \cite{huang2025fatesgs, yu2021pixelnerf}, we select views 23, 24, and 33 as inputs and downsample the images to $800 \times 600$.
+Since DTU datasets primarily consist of object-level scenes, we further validate on Replica and BlendedMVS datasets to assess generalization capability and performance on scene-level scenes.
+We respectively select the 5 scenes and randomly choose 3 input views at resolutions of $1200 \times 680$ and $768 \times 576$.

-\paragraph{Experimental Platform}Experiments were carried out utilizing an NVIDIA RTX 5090 GPU alongside an Intel Platinum 8470Q CPU.
-The software setup operated on Ubuntu 20.04, with PyTorch version 2.3.1 and CUDA version 12.1.